microsoft/MixedReality-SpectatorView/doc/SpectatorView.Native.md

 ### 1. Obtain external dependencies
 **DeckLink Capture Card**
 If you are using a Blackmagic capture card, you will need to install the SDK and create a Visual Studio user macro for its location.
-+ Download the DeckLink SDK from here: https://www.blackmagicdesign.com/support - Search for Desktop Video SDK in "Latest Downloads"
++ Download the DeckLink SDK from here: https://www.blackmagicdesign.com/support - Search for Desktop Video SDK in "Latest Downloads" (Note: **10.9.11** is the current version used in the SpectatorView.Compositor.dll.
+Newer versions may contain breaks.)
 + Extract the SDK anywhere on your computer.
 + Update the DeckLink_inc user macro in [dependencies.props](../src/SpectatorView.Native/SpectatorView.Compositor/dependencies.props) with the corresponding path on your computer.
 + Restart Visual Studio